-Your support provides us the opportunity to create a safe haven for the rescued girls to receive education, medical attention and care, and life skills training in a safe, family environment.
+Your support provides these girls the opportunity to receive an education, medical care, and vocational and life skills training in a safe, family environment.

-Girls are at the bottom of the social hierarchy.
-In childhood girls as young as 7 or 8 are matched with much older men, with multiple wives, in exchange for livestock.
+Maasai girls are at the bottom of the social hierarchy.
+In childhood girls as young as 7 or 8 years old are matched with much older men, having multiple wives, in exchange for livestock.
 Many girls are forced to undergo the traditional rite of female genital mutilation (FGM) to be considered marriageable, despite the practice being outlawed by the governments of Tanzania and Kenya.
 These child brides – who suffer lifetimes of health issues and trauma – become little more than breeders for their husbands.

-In turn, these girls grow into self-supporting, independent women who will help lift their communities out of poverty to a sustainable future.
+The result, these girls grow into self-supporting, independent women who will help lift their communities out of poverty towards a sustainable future.

 100% of your donation goes directly to the care of the girls.